tdegrunt/jsonschema/README.md

 * instance: any.
 The instance that failed
 * name: string.
 The keyword within the schema that failed.
 * argument: any.
 Provides information about the keyword that failed.

+The validator can be configured to throw in the event of a validation error:

+* If the `throwFirst` option is set, the validator will terminate validation at the first encountered error and throw a `ValidatorResultError` object.

+* If the `throwAll` option is set, the validator will throw a `ValidatorResultError` object after the entire instance has been validated.

+* If the `throwError` option is set, it will throw at the first encountered validation error (like `throwFirst`), but the `ValidationError` object itself will be thrown.
+Note that, despite the name, this does not inherit from Error like `ValidatorResultError` does.

+The `ValidatorResultError` object has the same properties as `ValidatorResult` and additionally inherits from Error.

 #### "nestedErrors" option